Bea-Taylor/ProbAI-notes/ProbAI_summary.md

 Use [hutchinson's trace estimator](http://blog.shakirm.com/2015/09/machine-learning-trick-of-the-day-3-hutchinsons-trick/) to calculate the jacobian.

-They truncate the sum in hutchinsons trace estimaor.
-This introduces bias - which they get round this by sawpping truncation for something called the russian roulette estimator.
+In the paper they truncate the sum in hutchinsons trace estimaor.
+This introduces bias - which they get round this by swapping truncation for the [russian roulette estimator](https://arxiv.org/pdf/1306.4032.pdf).

 ### Discrete flows